Why We Avoid the Conversations That Matter Most

 - 70% of employees avoid difficult conversations with their boss, colleagues, or direct reports (Bravely)

-- 53% of employees handle toxic situations by ignoring them rather than addressing them directly
+- 53% handle "toxic" workplace situations by ignoring them rather than addressing them directly (Bravely)

-- 5:1 positive-to-negative interaction ratio needed to maintain healthy relationships after tough talks (Gottman Institute)
+- 5:1 positive-to-negative interaction ratio that separates the relationships which survive conflict (Gottman Institute)

 Understanding the Three Layers of Every Difficult Conversation